gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 The machine I was using didn't have the `ppx_inline_test` package installed but I wasn't trying to run my tests - just install the library.
-It turns out that packages that do pre-processing like `ppx_inline_test` cannot be marked as with-test; they must be unconditional dependencies.
+It turns out that packages that do pre-processing like `ppx_inline_test` cannot be marked as `with-test`; they must be unconditional dependencies.
 This is because preprocessor directives like `let%test` are not valid OCaml syntax, and the OCaml compiler is unable to parse the files until something has gone through and removed all the preprocessor directives.

-I was hesitant to make `ppx_inline_test` an unconditional dependency of my MIDI parsing library because it didn't have any dependencies.
+I was hesitant to make `ppx_inline_test` an unconditional dependency of my MIDI parsing library because my library didn't have any dependencies.
 From a supply-chain security point of view and also in my endless pursuit of minimalism it seemed  shame to depend on `ppx_inline_test` unconditionally, since the transitive dependency